eriser/SimonSounds/README.md

 A one-player game for ear training.
 Mimics the rules of Simon Says.

 ## Dependencies
-The Aubio Framework, which can be found [here](https://www.aubio.org).
+The Aubio Framework, which is included in this repository.
+It can also be found [here](https://www.aubio.org).

 ## Installation
 Clone to a convenient space, then pull the aubio framework into the project.
 In JUCE there is a spot for extra frameworks.
 Sometimes xCode has hiccups with this and you'll need to pull it into that separately.